textpattern/textpattern-default-theme/README.md

     <script src="//ajax.googleapis.com/ajax/libs/jquery/1.6.1/jquery.min.js"></script>
     <script>window.jQuery || document.write('<script src="/js//libs/jquery.js"><\/script>')</script>

-The advantages of using the CDN version over your own hosted copy is threefold - one, it saves bandwidth on your own server; two, Google's servers are extremely low latency and high bandwidth; three, there is a fair chance an end user will already have a copy of Google's CDN jQuery already cached in their browser if they have been to another site that has also used this method to provide jQuery - that means they will not have to reload it and ultimately makes your site render quicker, bonus points!
+The advantages of using the CDN version over your own hosted copy is threefold - one, it saves bandwidth on your own server; two, Google's servers are extremely low latency and high bandwidth; three, there is a fair chance an end user will already have a copy of Google's CDN jQuery already cached in their browser if they have been to another site that has also used this method to provide jQuery, that means they will not have to reload it and ultimately makes your site render quicker - bonus points!

 #### /js/libs/modernizr.js